 The difference you can make as a foster parent has the ability to change generations and break the cycle of abuse and neglect.
 Children learn what it takes for families to be safe, stable and abuse-free from trustworthy adults like foster parents.
 Through these lessons, they have a greater chance of providing security and safety for their future children, and their children’s children.

 Ever hear the words “get with the times!” or “you are so lame!”
 Well, fostering teens can help you become ‘cool’ again.
-You can learn what LOL, YOLO, BTW, TTYL & BRB actually means.
+You can learn what LOL, YOLO, BTW, TTYL & BRB actually mean.
 You will be dialed in to the latest fashion trends and become a social media expert on Facebook, Instagram, Twitter etc.!

 Do you just love changing diapers, or do you prefer caring for a child who is a little more independent?
 As a foster parent, you can select the age of child you are most comfortable caring for.
 You can even specify which gender you prefer!
 Every age has its perks and every child needs a safe, loving home.

 #6 Parent Without a Lifetime Commitment